 Anyway, The Circle Brazil gives The Circle a South American glow up, and that makes the show even more interesting to watch.
 Give it a shot!

 Sintonia brings the stories of Doni, Nando, and Rita.
 Young residents of the same favela in São Paulo, who are chasing their dreams while trying to maintain their loyal friendship.

-Growing up together through the streets of the community, they gradually discover the world of drug trafficking, religion, and music.
+Growing up together through the streets of the community, they gradually discover the world of trafficking, religion, and music.

 Sintonia does a pretty fair job of depicting how life in a Brazilian favela is.
-It’s interesting to see the cultural, religious, and drugs underworld all connected.
+It’s interesting to see the cultural, religious, and underworld all connected.

 The Mechanism (Portuguese: O Mecanismo)

 The Mechanism is a dramatic fiction series loosely inspired by an investigation of corruption in Brazil’s private and state oil and construction companies.

 The investigation is a political scandal called Car Wash.
 It happened in 2014 and led to Dilma Rousseff’s impeachment.

 Obviously, you should take the statements made in this Brazilian series with a grain of salt as they don’t depict the real events.